International Council on Social Welfare

 The International Council on Social Welfare (ICSW) is a non-governmental organization whose activity is focused on undertaking research and organizing consultations for technical assistance and policy development aimed at improving social welfare, social justice and social development at the country and international levels.

 History

 The ICSW has its origins in 1928 when the International Conference on Social Work, its immediate predecessor, was born in Paris, with the aim of strengthening cooperation between various countries in promoting human welfare.
 The first Conference had a high proportion of women participating in its preparation and discussions, with nearly two-thirds of the attendees being women.
-Alice Masarykova, the President of the Czechoslovakian Red Cross, was elected as the first President of the International Conference on Social Work and René Sand became the first Secretary General.
+Alice Masarykova, the President of the Czechoslovak Red Cross, was elected as the first President of the International Conference on Social Work and René Sand became the first Secretary General.
 The International Association of Schools of Social Work (IASSW) and the International Federation of Social Workers (IFSW) also have their origins in the International Conference on Social Work.
 Moreover, the three participate in the publication of the journal International Social Work with SAGE Publications.